Daylight (Maroon 5 song)

 "Daylight" is a song performed by American band Maroon 5.
-The song was released on November 8, 2012, as the third single from their fourth studio album Overexposed (2012).
+The song was released on November 27, 2012 by A&M Octone Records, as the third single from their fourth studio album Overexposed (2012).
 Lead singer, Adam Levine co-wrote and co-produced it with Max Martin and Mason "MdL" Levy, with additional writing from Sam Martin.
 The song is a soft rock ballad about realizing that one has to move on from an old relationship, but not fully wanting to leave just yet.

 The song received a mixed reception from music critics.
 Some criticized Levine's vocals and called it a filler among the dance-oriented tracks on the album, while others felt a Coldplay inspiration in the end of the chorus.
 Commercially, the song reached the top 10 in the United States, Canada, Israel, and Lebanon.

 Background and writing

 "Daylight" was announced as the third single taken from the band's fourth studio album Overexposed (2012).
-It premiered on November 8, 2012, on The Voice.
+It was released by A&M Octone Records on contemporary hit radio in the US on November 27, 2012.
 "Daylight" was written by Adam Levine, Max Martin, Sam Martin and Mason "MdL" Levy, while production was handled by Levine, Martin and MdL.
 Levine has stated numerous times that it is his favorite track on the entire album.
 It is a soft rock song.

 The song features additional vocals by actress Brie Larson.
 During her own music career, Larson had said that Maroon 5's Adam Levine was her main inspiration.